wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 We've transformed our data in such a way that the information between its individual points has been maintained but it into a known model has increased.
 This is a very simple explanation of <a href="https://en.wikipedia.org/wiki/Tikhonov_regularization">Tikhonov regularization</a>, and is the method DESeq2 uses to transform the gene coefficients into a maximized fit of the prior distribution, making the posterior distribution.
 We are now ready for the Wald Test, which is in the form:

-This is known as <a href="https://en.wikipedia.org/wiki/Tikhonov_regularization">Tikhonov regularization</a>.
-Lastly, we perform the Wald Test, which is in the form:

 <img src="wald_test.png">

 For us, &lambda;<sub><i>guess</i></sub> is the percentage of genes with a certain log-fold change, <b>A</b> and &lambda;<sub><i>mle</i></sub> is the percentage of genes with the log-fold change <b>A</b> according to the idealized normal distribution.
 DESeq2 does not actually use this statistic, however!
 The Wald Test is more a description of the process through which we transformed our coefficients.
 With our final coefficients, DESeq2 conducts a <a href="https://en.wikipedia.org/wiki/Likelihood-ratio_test">likelihood-ratio test</a> between our &lambda;<sub><i>guess</i></sub> and &lambda;<sub><i>mle</i></sub> (&lambda;<sub><i>guess</i></sub>&frasl;&lambda;<sub><i>mle</i></sub>).
 The value returned is subtracted from one, and there is our p-value.